microsoft/reverse-proxy/docs/docfx/articles/proxyhttpclientconfig.md

 ## Custom IProxyHttpClientFactory
 In case the direct control on a proxy HTTP client construction is necessary, the default [IProxyHttpClientFactory](xref:Microsoft.ReverseProxy.Service.Proxy.Infrastructure.IProxyHttpClientFactory) can be replaced with a custom one.
 In example, that custom logic can use [Cluster](xref:Microsoft.ReverseProxy.Abstractions.Cluster)'s metadata as an extra data source for [HttpMessageInvoker](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpmessageinvoker?view=netcore-3.1) configuration.
 However, it's still recommended for any custom factory to set the following `HttpMessageInvoker` properties to the same values as the default factory does in order to preserve a correct reverse proxy behavior.

+Always return an HttpMessageInvoker instance rather than an HttpClient instance which derives from HttpMessageInvoker.
+HttpClient buffers responses by default which breaks streaming scenarios and increases memory usage and latency.

 ```C#
 new SocketsHttpHandler
 {